SSSPRABHUDINESH/DevOps_Notes/Python/python-for-devops-main/python-for-devops-main/08 Lists & Tuples/01-Notes/01-list.md

 ## What is a List?
 A list is a fundamental data structure in programming that allows you to store a collection of items.
 Lists are ordered and can contain elements of various data types, such as numbers, strings, and objects.

+- Lists and Tuple belongs to `Sequence datatype`.

 ## Creating Lists
 You can create a list in various programming languages.
 In Python, for example, you create a list using square brackets:
 ```python